 Languedoc, Minervois,Pays d'Oc,IGP Vin de Pays d'Oc

-Between Pezenas and Tourbes, in the heart of Languedoc, our estate is located between the causses of Larzac and the Etang de Thau, between the rocky lands of the ascent of the larzac and the sandy lands of the Mediterranean shores.
-These lands see the passing of the Cévennes episodes that circulate between the mountains with the refreshing air of the still mild Mediterranean....Lire plus Learn more
+Between Pezenas and Tourbes, in the heart of Languedoc, our estate is located between the causses of Larzac and the pond of Thau, between the rocky lands of the ascent of the larzac and the lands...Lire plus Learn more